 Etosha National Park

-We had two great days of safaris in Etosha National Park.
-This is easily Namibia’s best park to spot a variety of game.
+We had some great days of safaris in Etosha National Park.
+This is easily Namibia’s best park to spot a variety of wildlife.
 Etosha is easy to self-drive in any type of vehicle so we wouldn’t recommend paying for a game viewer and guide here.
 There are plenty of great watering holes where the animals come to drink.
 Almost every time we stopped at a watering hole some Lion King magic was going down.

 Etosha is extremely popular during school holidays and it is recommended to book accommodation in advance.
 Roads will get slightly more congested, but you’re still in one of the least populated countries on the planet so it won’t be anything like Kruger National Park in South Africa.

 During the winter Etosha is dry, so chances of great sightings are common.
 We managed to see lions, hyenas, giraffes, rhinos, ostriches, and just about everything else besides the elusive leopard roaming about.
 Perhaps, the best part of Etosha is the admission fee.
 It cost just 80 NAD to enter one of the best wildlife parks in the world – that’s a bargain in Africa!

 Stay at Gondwana Etosha Safari Camp

 We would recommend staying at the Gondwana Etosha Safari Camp near the Anderson Gate or Onguma Campsite near Namutoni Gate.
 Both serve up fabulous food under the Namib night sky.